unkcpz/tatzelwurm/DESIGN.md

 In the context of AiiDA, it is us the regular user who is willing to launch, pause, resume, and kill the process.
 I call it actioner.
 The actioner will send the bundle of operations through a defined message that follow certain protocol to the coordinator.
 Coordinator then send or broadcast the message to workers and take actions to manipulate the tasks.

-#### Advantages of Rust Over Python in asynchronous programming

-In the initial goal of language design, Rust was putting [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html) in its core, with the help of concepts like ownership and lifetime.
-Over the year, from AiiDA team the developers worked on engine were very suffered from debugging the code with `asyncio`, more or less I believe.

-I can image people from the team may against it because they may not at the moment very familiar with Rust and Rust is well-known for its steep learning curve for beginners.
-However, the effort is well worth it:
-Rust’s design is incredibly robust for complex and performance-intensive applications, especially when it comes to asynchronous programming.
-Building a package from scratch might seem challenging, but with a clear design, using Rust and its powerful async capabilities, like Tokio, enables us to create highly performant and scalable software that’s more reliable than Python for this specific case.
-By embracing Rust, we’re not only building a solution that performs better, but we’re also investing in a codebase that’s safer and more maintainable in the long run.

-Rust bring memory safety without GC.
-Memory issues are a major pain point in high-throughput systems, and Rust offers a unique advantage with its zero-cost abstractions for memory safety.
-Rust’s borrow checker and ownership model prevent common errors like null pointer dereferencing, dangling pointers, and data races—all of which Python’s garbage collection cannot handle efficiently.
-Rust eliminates these risks at compile-time, resulting in a more reliable and crash-resistant service.

-Rust's Concurrency scales with modern multi-core Systems.
-With Rust, we gain access to high-performance asynchronous programming through frameworks like `Tokio`, which is highly optimized for I/O-bound tasks.
-Python’s GIL (Global Interpreter Lock) inherently limits true parallel execution in most cases, leading to bottlenecks that severely hinder performance as load increases.
-Rust’s async capabilities allow for parallelism without these limitations, ideal for network-intensive applications like our communication component.

-Rust has great error handling and stability.
-Rust’s strict compile-time checks lead to a higher degree of confidence in error handling and code stability.
-Rust doesn’t just allow developers to skip error handling, unlike Python where errors can bubble up silently, resulting in unhandled exceptions and potential system crashes.
-By enforcing rigorous handling of potential failures, and ensures that our component will be robust, resilient, and dependable, even under heavy load.

 #### Two tables